ichux/outdocks/mysql/README.md

-# Redis v6.0.9
+# MySQL v8.0.22
-Version of Redis in use.
+Version of MySQL in use.

 ## CREATE VOLUME
-Make a directory that will store redis data
+Make a directory that will store MySQL data

 ## CREATE NETWORK
 Create the initial network that the docker containers will work with